pip-webui/pip-webui-tutorial/step4/Readme.md

 ### Add references to page modules into index.ts

-Open **index.ts** file and import files containing code of nodes and events pages:
+Open the **index.ts** file and import files containing code for nodes and events pages:

 ```javascript
 'use strict'